hansifer/tab-copy/README.md

 This project was scaffolded with [create-chrome-ext](https://github.com/guocaoyi/create-chrome-ext)

+## Issues

+- `npm run dev` does not copy all `/public` files to `/build`.
+Copy missing `/icons` and `/img` files manually.

-### Direct DOM manipulation vs React
+### Direct DOM calls vs React

-The popup is implemented with static HTML and direct DOM calls for load speed.
-Due to its simplicity, the value to be gained from the use of a front-end lib or framework is relatively small.
+The popup is implemented with static HTML and vanilla JS/direct DOM calls.
+The original intent of this was to optimize load speed, but the ultimate performance benefit and maintenance tradeoff are open to question.

-The options page is implemented with React to support more complex interactions such as drag-drop list re-ordering.
+The options page is implemented in React for better maintainability and to more easily support complex interactions like drag-drop list re-ordering.